molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

                       ConfGen.ReturnCode.TORSION_DRIVING_FAILED         : 'torsion driving failed',
                       ConfGen.ReturnCode.CONF_GEN_FAILED                : 'conformer generation failed' }

-    # create an instance of the default implementation of the Chem.Molecule interface
-    mol = Chem.BasicMolecule()
-    i = 1

     # read and process molecules one after the other until the end of input has been reached
     try: